 ResearchResearch is a paid subscription resource that provides an international option for people seeking research-funding programs.

-- Visit the funding body’s website and study it well to understand its area of expertise and working.
+Visit the research funding body’s website and study it well to understand its area of expertise and working.

-- Analyze if your project is eligible to fit the criteria of the funding body.
+Analyze if your project is eligible to fit the criteria of the research funding body.

 Most organizations specify a maximum amount that they can offer.
 Define your estimate for the research and choose the funding agency accordingly.